cockroachdb/docs/v21.2/spatial-data.md

 ## Compatibility

 Just as CockroachDB strives for [Postgres compatibility](postgresql-compatibility.html), our spatial data support is designed to be as compatible as possible with the functionality provided by the [PostGIS](https://postgis.net) extension.
-CockroachDB is compatible with PostGIS Version 3.0.
+CockroachDB is compatible with PostGIS Version 3.0 and up.

 CockroachDB does not implement the full list of PostGIS built-in functions and operators.
 Also, [spatial indexing works differently](spatial-indexes.html) (see the [Performance](#performance) section below).
 For a list of the spatial functions CockroachDB supports, see [Geospatial functions](functions-and-operators.html#spatial-functions).